Keibert Ruiz Player Props: Nationals vs. Marlins

-On Friday, Keibert Ruiz (.641 slugging percentage in past 10 games, including four home runs) and the Washington Nationals play the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
-First pitch is at 7:05 PM ET.
+Keibert Ruiz -- with a slugging percentage of .525 in his past 10 games, including three home runs -- will be in action for the Washington Nationals versus the Miami Marlins, with Jesus Luzardo on the hill, on June 18 at 1:35 PM ET.

-In his previous game, he hit a home run while going 3-for-5 against the Astros.
+He had a hitless showing in his last game (0-for-4) against the Marlins.

 Keibert Ruiz Game Info & Props vs. the Marlins